Seaside Chats

 February 16 - Discovering Climate History in Coral Skeletons

-The skeletons of massive corals grow in annual layers, similar to tree rings.
-Scientists can look at these yearly skeletal records to chronicle how the ocean and the coral reef have changed over time.
+Discussion of how scientists study coral skeletons to chronicle how the ocean and the coral reef have changed over time.

 Presented by Kristine DeLong, Louisiana State University